The Writing Center

 |Sewall||42A||W 6-9 PM|

 Peer Tutoring at C4C

-The Writing Center is pleased to announce that undergraduate writing tutors will be offering walk-in writing support at the Center for Community (C4C) again this fall with generous support from CU Housing’s ASAP tutoring program.
-Peer tutors have completed a course in writing center pedagogy and a one semester tutoring practicum.
+The Writing Center is pleased to announce that undergraduate writing tutors will be offering walk-in writing support at the Center for Community (C4C) again this spring with generous support from CU Housing’s ASAP tutoring program.
+Peer tutors have completed a course in writing center pedagogy and a one-semester tutoring practicum.